Introduction to MySQL Users

 Output:

-So, after deletion of the root user we are left with only 3 users.
+So, after the deletion of the root user, we are left with only three users.

-In this article, we saw how to create new users and delete user.
-We have also seen about how to grant privileges to users and revoke privileges and different types of privileges granted to the users in a MySQL database.
-We have also seen about how to list of users in the present server.
+In this article, we saw how to create and delete new users.
+We have also seen how to grant privileges to users and revoke privileges and different types of privileges granted to the users in a MySQL database.
+We have also seen how to list users in the present server.

 Recommended Articles